-Singer/Songwriters, jugglers, stilt-walkers, marching bands, film-makers, and magicians are just some the participants of Black Rock City who fill Center Camp with their pulsing, raucous energies.
-In addition to the free-form entertainment that abounds, Center Camp hosts special events, and has a stage for scheduled community performances.
+Musicians, Magicians, and Marching Bands.
+Speakers, Singers and Side-Show Acts.
+Film Makers, Freestylists, and Free Spirits.
+These are just some of the participants within Black Rock City who fill Center Camp with their pulsating, pervasive, and poignant performance power.
+In addition to the free-form entertainment that abounds, Center Camp hosts special events, and has two stages for scheduled community performances.

 - Your name

 - The name of your Act

 - Links to any online samples or information, excerpt from one of your poems, sketches, or plays, or a description of the type of performance you’re planning.